cpjobling/eg-259-vm/README.md

 The folder `web` is mapped onto the guest operating systems document root at startup.
 In other words, `web` becomes http://localhost:4567/ and the index.html file in that folder will be displayed.

 The file [web/index.html](https://github.com/cpjobling/eg-259-vm/blob/master/web/index.html)
 is a [HTML5 Boilerplate](http://html5boilerplate.com/) template file and can be used as the starting point for developing your own web application.
-If you explore the contents of the `web` folder you will see that it contains additional assets including example favicons needed for web and mobile apps, an `.htaccess` file that customizes the example app for running on Apache, a `404.html` page, `robots.txt`, `humans.txt` and the CSS, JavaScript and image assets needed to implement the Twitter Bootstrap template.
+If you explore the contents of the `web` folder you will see that it contains additional assets including example favicons needed for web and mobile apps, an `.htaccess` file that optimizes the example app for running on Apache, a `404.html` page, `robots.txt`, `humans.txt` and the CSS, JavaScript and image assets needed to implement the Twitter Bootstrap template.
 To find out more about these assets and their purpose, read the documentation on the [HTML5 Boilerplate](http://html5boilerplate.com/) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/) sites.

 If you examine the code of HTML page `web/index.html` you will notice that it contains a lots of "boilerplate" code.
-This code is designed to ensure that your web app will run on most browsers, will be responsive, can be tracked with Google Analytics, loads the latest versions of [jQuery](http://jquery.com/) and [Modernizr](http://modernizr.com/), etc. The code is the result of man-years of hard-learned lessons that web developers have gained over the years.
+This code is designed to ensure that your web app will run on most browsers, will be responsive, can be tracked with Google Analytics, loads the latest versions of [jQuery](http://jquery.com/) and [Modernizr](http://modernizr.com/), etc. The code is the result of man-years of hard-learned lessons that professional web developers have gained and generously contributed to the community.
 They are encoded into the HTML so you can take advantage of industry recognised best-practices from the off.

 ## Keeping Up to Date

-To keep the software up to date, simply change directory to eg-259 and run `git pull`.
+To keep the software up to date, simply change directory to `eg-259-vm` and run `git pull`.
 If you have a github account you can watch the repository to be informed when updates happen.

 ## Tools and Technologies Used